LeeHall-DevOps/eng114_devops/AWS_monitoring/README.md

 ![Monitor and alart](../images/Monitoring_Alert_management.jpg)

-## Step to set up an alert to monitor and send notifcation
+## Steps to set up an alert to monitor and send notifcation

-### Step one
-- With your instances running
+1. With your instances running
 ![Instance running](../images/Alert_step_one.jpg)
+- Press